About EMDR Matters

 For therapists

-This project is used in live EMDR practice.
+EMDR Matters is used in live EMDR practice.
 Priorities follow what matters in the room:

 - Privacy by design — no session recording, no clinical notes store, no long-term client profiles.
 Operational data is short-lived.
 Full privacy policy.